sguzmanm/academical-reborn/backend/README.md

 npm install
 ```

-When libs are installed, run the next command for making the server run:
+When libs are installed, run the next command for making the server run in port 4000:

 ```
 npm start